A bit better: Variants of duality in geometric algebras with degenerate metrics: A bit better: Implementing the double algebra approach

 \subsection{When the \texttt{isDual} fields don't match}

 Exceptions are in the mind of the beholder.
 What one programmer considers an error may be for another a feature.
-With this in mind we describe dealing with exceptional values of the \texttt{isDual} field.
+This leads to two strategies for dealing with exceptional values of the \texttt{isDual} field.

 \textbf{Strict interpretation:} When the geometric product is called on two multi-vectors whose \texttt{isDual} fields differ, the geometric product is not defined.
 In the double algebra representation, this is self-evident.
 And in the single algebra interpretation, we pointed out above that the proper alternation of the \texttt{isDual} field is important to obtain correct answers.
 Conclusion: this exception should signal an error.
 Such a strategy can be useful for programmers to improve their code.